stevewight/VisionCam/README.md

 📸 Easily add computer vision to your SwiftUI app 📸

 VisionCam simplifies the process of building SwiftUI camera apps that utilize computer vision.
 It handles most of the boilerplate ``AVCaptureSession`` setup and input/output connection as well as UIKit -> SwiftUI integration with ``UIViewControllerRepresentable``.
-Take a deeper look at the architecture below for a high level view of how the system is built or jump straight to the usage and see how easy it is to use in your app.

-## Architecture

-**TODO**

 ## Usage